tejuscs/ADBD-Labs/adb-datasafe/datasafe-discovery-2.md

 - Manually update a sensitive data model stored in the Library

 ### Challenge
-1. Connect to your Autonomous Database as **ADMIN** user with SQL Developer.
+1. Connect to your Autonomous AI Database as **ADMIN** user with SQL Developer.
 2. In SQL Developer, add a column to one of the tables in your target database.
 For example, add an `AGE` column to the `HCM1.EMPLOYEES` table.
 Gather schema statistics on your database.
 3. Sign in to the Oracle Data Safe Console in your region.
 4. In Oracle Data Safe, verify your sensitive data model (**username SDM1**) against your target database by using the verification option on the **Sensitive Data Models** page in the Library.
 What does the verification test find?